stringconcat/project-best-practices-playbook/README.md

 A big mess in our software application comes from the begging of a project.
-It is crucial to establish common rules and make sure that **the whole team is alligned on rules**.
-This project is a playbook that allow the team to choose set of rules\tules\practices.
+It is crucial to establish common rules and make sure that **the whole team is alligned on the rules**.

+This project is a playbook that allow the team to choose set of rules, tools and practices.
 The practices must be specific and do not allow missinterpretation.
 What the point to allign on `microservice architecture` if everyone understand it in different way.

 The practices
 -------------